-11. EXPENDITURE IN CASH IN EXCESS OF RS.20000 - SECTION 40A(3) AND RULE 6DD(J)
+10. EXPENDITURE IN CASH IN EXCESS OF RS.20000 - SECTION 40A(3) AND RULE 6DD(J)

-The Finance Act 1995, amended the provisions of Section 40A with effect from A.Y.
+- A. The Finance Act 1995, amended the provisions of Section 40A with effect from A.Y.
 1996-97.
 According to the amended provisions, disallowances in respect of expenditure incurred by the assessee otherwise than through the banking channel is to be made to the extent of 20%.
 The justification for this amendment was to reduce the harshness of the law, which would automatically also reduce the litigation.
 By Income Tax Fourteenth Amendment Rules, 1995 erstwhile Rule 6DD(j) has been omitted with effect from 25-7-1995.
 On account of this, in all genuine cases also, the Assessing Officer would be under an obligation to make disallowance, once the payment in excess of Rs.20,000/- is not made by crossed account payee cheque/draft and if the case is not covered within the exception provided in Rule 6DD(a) to (m).
 This would cause unavoidable hardships and sometimes, unbearable & unfair financial burden to the assessee.
-For example, if the assessee has gone, say from Mumbai to Delhi, and has to pay his hotels bills, say to ITDC Hotel, which is in excess of Rs.20,000/- and if, he has no option except to transaction is beyond doubt and the identity of the payee can never be questioned.
+For example, if the assessee has gone, say from Mumbai to Delhi, and has to pay his hotels bills, say to ITDC Hotel, which is in excess of Rs.20,000/and if, he has no option except to transaction is beyond doubt and the identity of the payee can never be questioned.
 If the assessee makes payment for air tickets, say to Air India, in cash in excess of Rs.20,000/-, the same would also suffer 20% disallowance.
 In view of the above, if the object is to reduce the discretion of the Assessing Officer, the same could be achieved by reintroduction of the erstwhile Rule 6DD(j) so that the harshness of the provisions can be reduced and the possible amount of disallowance will become insignificant which will automatically reduce the litigation arose on the applicability of Section 40A(3).
-In any event, to take care of the unintended hardships which the assessees are likely to face on account of the omission of the said Rule, it would be imperative to reintroduce the erstwhile Rule 6DD(j) in a modified form so that genuine and deserving cases as mentioned above are not hit by the above provisions for disallowance.
+In any event, to take care of the unintended hardships which the assessees are likely to face on account of the omission of the said Rule, it would be imperative to reintroduce the erstwhile Rule 6DD(j) in a modified form so that genuine and deserving cases as mentioned above are not hit by the above provisions for disallowance. - B It is proposed that this allowance of any expenditure incurred in respect of cheque payment is made by a sum exceeding Rs.20,000/- otherwise than by an A/c payee cheque or bank draft should provide specific explanation in Rule 6D of the Income Tax Rules as under where the identity of the payee is established and due to circumstances beyond the control of the payer.
+It is not possible to make payment by an A/c payee cheque or draft.
+The Assessing Officer should be empowered to consider and allow such demands without any disallowance of expenditure as per Sec.
+40A(3) of the Act.